juliecmitchell/KFC2/README.md

       http://mitchell-lab.org

-   Again, make sure you add the "naccess2.1.1" and "svm_light" inside the "bin" directory of this distribution.
+   Again, make sure you add the "naccess2.1.1" and "svm_light" inside the "KFC2/bin" directory of this distribution.

 5) Edit main script "kfc2.sh" as needed to change any paths (see comments in script):